 - 1. Complete the application to NMJC.
 An application is available online at www.nmjc.edu, or one can be obtained from Admissions.
 There is no application fee. - 2.
 Submit an official high school transcript(s), showing date of graduation.
-GED graduates must submit proof of successful GED test completion. - 3.
+Students earning the high school equivalent certificate must submit proof of successful test completion. - 3.
 Submit college transcript(s).
 (Transfer students must submit current, official transcripts of all previous college attendance.
 Transfer students must also submit high school transcripts.) - 4.
 Provide placement / assessment exam scores.
 Submit ACT or SAT scores and / or placement scores if available.

-High School students, who took dual credit classes at NMJC, must complete a "new" application after high school graduation before taking classes as a freshman.
+High School students, who took dual credit classes at NMJC, must complete a "new" application after high school graduation before taking classes as a freshman